Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (2) in Sainsbury's Hot Honey Dressing, Limited Edition, Taste the Difference 250ml
+Additives and processes (2) in Sainsbury's Hot Honey Dressing, Limited Edition, Taste the Difference 250ml

 Xanthan Gum